-(A) Building Permit Required.
+- (A) Building Permit Required.
 No WECS Tower or Substation shall be constructed or substantially modified unless the Applicant or Operator first obtains a WECS Building Permit from the Building Commissioner, pursuant to Chapter 150 of this Code and the requirements of this Chapter.

-(B) Application for WECS Building Permit.
-In addition to the requirements for a Building Permit under Chapter 150 of this Code, the Applicant shall provide the following information to the Building Commissioner.

-(1) Location of all above-ground utility lines within a radius equal to two (2) times the heights of the proposed WECS Towers.

-(2) Location of all underground utility lines associated with the WECS Tower sites.

-(3) Dimensional representation of the structural components of the tower construction including the base and footings.

-(4) Schematic of electrical systems associated with the WECS Towers including all existing and proposed electrical connections.
+The Building Commissioner may not issue a permit if the Economic Development Agreement, Road Use Agreement, or Decommissioning Agreement entered into by and between the Board of Commissioners and the applicant was executed more then two (2) years prior to the date of the permit application. - (B) Application for WECS Building Permit.
+In addition to the requirements for a Building Permit under Chapter 150 of this Code, the Applicant shall provide the following information to the Building Commissioner. - (1) Location of all above-ground utility lines within a radius equal to two (2) times the heights of the proposed WECS Towers. - (2) Location of all underground utility lines associated with the WECS Tower sites. - (3) Dimensional representation of the structural components of the tower construction including the base and footings. - (4) Schematic of electrical systems associated with the WECS Towers including all existing and proposed electrical connections.

-(5) Certificate(s) of design compliance that the relevant wind turbine manufacturers have obtained from Underwriters Laboratories, Det Norske Veritas, Germanishcher Lloyd Wind Energie, or an equivalent third party, that the nacelle, rotor, generator and electrical components confirm to industry standards then applicable.

-(6) Certificate by a Professional Engineer that the foundation and tower design of each WECS Tower is sufficient to withstand wind loan requirements for structure as defined by the International Code Council, and is within accepted professional standards, given local soil and climate conditions.

-(7) Copies of all necessary recorded access easements and necessary recorded utility easements.

-(8) A fire protection plan for construction and operation of the facility.

-(9) To the extent applicable, a drainage plan for construction and operation approved by the Montgomery County Drainage Board.

-(10) To the extent applicable, an erosion control plan approved by the Montgomery County Soil and Water Conservation District.

-- (11) Proof of compliance with the Indiana Tall Structures Act, I.C.
+- (5) Certificate(s) of design compliance that the relevant wind turbine manufacturers have obtained from Underwriters Laboratories, Det Norske Veritas, Germanishcher Lloyd Wind Energie, or an equivalent third party, that the nacelle, rotor, generator and electrical components conform to industry standards then applicable. - (6) Certificate by a Professional Engineer that the foundation and tower design of each WECS Tower is sufficient to withstand wind load requirements for structure as defined by the International Code Council, and is within accepted professional standards, given local soil and climate conditions. - (7) Copies of all necessary recorded access easements and necessary recorded utility easements. - (8) A fire protection plan for construction and operation of the facility. - (9) To the extent applicable, a drainage plan for construction and operation approved by the Montgomery County Drainage Board. - (10) To the extent applicable, an erosion control plan approved by the Montgomery County Soil and Water Conservation District. - (11) Proof of compliance with the Indiana Tall Structures Act, I.C.
 8-21-10. - (12) Any other information reasonably requested by the Building Commissioner.
 (Commissioners Ord.
-2009-5, passed 7-27-09)
+2009-5, passed 7-27-09) - (C) Expiration of Permit: Any WECS Building Permit issued by the Building Commissioner expires two (2) years after the date of issuance.
+No WECS Tower or Substation may be constructed or modified without a valid WECS permit.
+Permits issued under this Chapter may be renewed after the initial two-year period for a period one (1) year so long as the application for such renewal is filed before the expiration of the permit.
+The fee for a WECS Tower permit is \$1,750.00 per megawatt of generating capacity.
+The fee for a Substation permit is \$300.00.
+The fee for the renewal of either a WECS Tower or Substation permit is \$50.00.